 Stormwater from urban areas delivers many pollutants to streams, lakes, and beaches – including pathogens, nutrients, sediment, and heavy metals.
 In cities with combined sewer systems, high stormwater flows can send untreated sewage into public waters.

 Green Infrastructure Examples

-Green infrastructure provides the “ingredients” for solving urban and climatic challenges by building with nature.
+GI provides the “ingredients” for solving urban and climatic challenges by building with nature.
 These practices include rain gardens, vegetated swales, green roofs, and porous pavements.
-Green infrastructure also includes preserving or restoring natural areas, such as forests, stream buffers and wetlands, and reducing the size of paved surfaces.
+GI also includes preserving or restoring natural areas, such as forests, stream buffers and wetlands, and reducing the size of paved surfaces.

 Green roofs (roofs with a vegetated surface and substrate) provide ecosystem services in urban areas, including improved stormwater management, better regulation of building temperatures, reduced urban heat-island effects, and increased urban wildlife habitat.